 Understanding Color Psychology For Your Branding

 Colors are such a crucial element of our day to day lives.
 Every day we are bombarded by the beauty and psychological effects color has on us.
-Today I am speaking of color in terms of your brand success.
+Today I am speaking of color in terms of your branding success.
 Randomly picking a color scheme you are drawn to as the palette for your business is not generally the best idea.
 There are psychological reactions people have, and impressions that are made based solely on your color palette choice.

 Your palette choice should be based on research and should align with both your brand’s personality as well as the clients you are looking to attract.
 While a pink and blue color scheme may work well for a pediatrician, could you imagine an oncologist with this color scheme?
 No, because it is not suiting to the business mood.
-Below is a short but concise breakdown of the different colors and their psychological effects to help you strategize a strong color scheme for your business.
+Below is a short but concise breakdown of the different colors and their psychological effects to help you strategize a strong color scheme for your businesses brand identity.

 Customers generally make an initial judgment on a product within 90 seconds of interaction with that product and about 62%-90% of that judgment is based on color.